Drizzle Next Guide

 Scaffold structure

-Drizzle Next uses a feature based, instead of type based, structure for scaffolding.
-The actions, components, and utilities are colocated with the routes.
-This convention reduces the number of directories that need to be generated.
-The scaffolded code is meant to be changed and moved around by the developer.
+Drizzle Next uses a type based instead of feature based, structure for scaffolding.
+The actions, components, and queries are NOT colocated with the routes.
+This convention is preferred to keep the app router free of clutter and easy to scan.

 Awaited Return Types